 Months of entry

-A District Nurse (DN) needs high-level clinical skills and an in-depth understanding of the context in which primary and community care is delivered.
+A district nurse needs high-level clinical skills and an in-depth understanding of the context in which primary and community care is delivered.

 Our programme allows shared learning with practitioners from other specialities and draws on Surrey’s excellent research base, to assist you in developing these skills and enhancing your knowledge.